alfariqicrypto/SafeMineCore/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package safemined/safemine-qt for Debian-based Linux systems.
-If you compile safemined/safemine-qt yourself, there are some useful files here.
+This directory contains files used to package safeminemored/safeminemore-qt for Debian-based Linux systems.
+If you compile safeminemored/safeminemore-qt yourself, there are some useful files here.

-## safemine: URI support ##
+## safeminemore: URI support ##

-safemine-qt.desktop  (Gnome / Open Desktop)
+safeminemore-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install safemine-qt.desktop
+	sudo desktop-file-install safeminemore-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your safemine-qt binary to `/usr/bin` and the `../../share/pixmaps/safemine128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your safeminemore-qt binary to `/usr/bin` and the `../../share/pixmaps/safeminemore128.png` to `/usr/share/pixmaps`

-safemine-qt.protocol (KDE)
+safeminemore-qt.protocol (KDE)